r03921081/Go-Task-Assignment/README.md

 # Go Task Server

-A server designed to manage CRUD operations with an integrated authorization mechanism, developed as part of a company assignment.
+This server is designed to manage CRUD operations with an integrated authorization mechanism, developed as part of an interview assignment for a company.

 ## Technologies Used